 Abstract

 During the 21st Conference of the Parties (COP 21), Paris 2015, several states and organizations agreed on the “4/1000” initiative for food security and mitigate climate change.
-This initiative aims to increase worlds soil organic carbon (SOC) stocks by 4 ‰ per year.
+This initiative aims to increase world's soil organic carbon (SOC) stocks by 4 ‰ per year.
 Although it is known that soil status and soil intrinsic properties have important influence on SOC dynamics, their influence is usually not considered in studies.
 Therefore, we analyse SOC accumulation under (semi-)natural and cropping systems along a soil age gradient to show if and how strong soil status influences the increase of SOC.

-SOC stocks (0-40 cm) and accumulation rates developed during the Holocene (10- 17.000 years) in alluvial soils of theRiver Danube in the Marchfeld (Eastern Austria) are analysed.
-The analysed Fluvisols and Chernozems have been used as forest, grassland and cropland for decades or hundreds of years.
+SOC stocks (0-40 cm) and accumulation rates developed during the Holocene (10- 17.000 years) in alluvial soils of the Danube River in the Marchfeld (eastern Austria) were analysed.
+The analysed fluvisoils and chernozems have been used as forest, grassland and cropland for decades or hundreds of years.
 The results showed that there is a fast build-up of OC stocks in young soils (age < 350 years) reaching a rate of 0.13 t ha-1 a-1 OC accumulation almost independent of the land use within the upper 40 cm.
-In contrast, we found in the Chernozems with a substrate deposition age older than 2.000 years an accumulation rate of less than 0.02 t OC ha-1 a-1 in the first 40 cm.
+In contrast, we found in the chernozems with a substrate deposition age older than 2.000 years an accumulation rate of less than 0.02 t OC ha-1 a-1 in the first 40 cm.

 Radiocarbon dating showed that the young soils consist mainly of “modern” carbon indicating a fast carbon cycling.
-Interestingly, also the oldest forest site with a maximum substrate deposition age of 17.000 years showed a 14C age of only 40 ± 40 BP.
-However, 14C in thesubsoil is less exposed to decomposition and OC can be stored at long- time scales in the subsoil (14C age of 3670 ± 35 BP) with an annual accumulation rate of ~ 0.01 t ha-1 in depth >40 cm.
+Interestingly, also the oldest forest site with a maximum substrate deposition age of 17.000 years showed an uncalibrated 14C age of only 40 ± 40 BP.
+However, 14C in the carbon compounds in subsoil are less exposed to decomposition and OC can be stored at long- time scales in the subsoil (14C age of 3670 ± 35 BP) with an annual accumulation rate of ~ 0.01 t ha-1 in depth >40 cm.

-In view of the “4/1000” initiative, those soils with constant carbon input (forest & grassland) fulfil the intended 4 ‰ growth rate of SOC stocks in the first appr.
-60 years of soil development, but reach lower rates in older soils.
+In view of the “4/1000” initiative, those soils with constant carbon input (forest & grassland) fulfil the intended 4 ‰ growth rate of SOC stocks in the first approx. 60 years of soil development, but reach lower rates in older soils.
 Our data show that even a land conversion from croplands, which have the lowest SOC stocks in the study area, to a forest or grassland could not contribute to the “4/1000” initiative in the Chernozems of the Marchfeld on the long term.
 We proclaim that under the present climate in Central Europe, the annual increase of SOC stocks in soil is strongly affected by the developed soil status.

 Introduction